brianmichel/nomad-driver-tart/docs/configuration.md

 ## Notes and Limitations

-- Exec via Nomad’s standard `alloc exec` is not supported by this driver; the driver itself uses SSH for internal log streaming and exec calls.
-  - Reference: driver/driver.go:196-222, 242-283
 - Images are cloned on first use; large images take time.
 Update and progress deadlines in your job’s `update { }` block accordingly.
 - Virtualization.framework on macOS typically limits concurrent VMs per host; consider using constraints in your job to avoid oversubscription (see `examples/example.nomad.hcl`).